 2007 saw the restoration of the once derelict Edwardian Glasshouse at the top of the Walled Gardens.
 Retaining its original walls and footprint, this beautiful fan-shaped building has come back to life as an exciting new space for weddings, dinners and garden events.
 Doors from this elegant space open directly in to the ‘eye’ of the fruit tree maze.

 The Fruit Maze

 In 1992, the only fruit tree maze in the world was created in the third Walled Gardens.
-Surrounding the Edwardian Glasshouse, the maze consists of apple and pear trees, gooseberry bushes and currant plants forming passages of more than half a mile in to the centre and back again.
-The exceptional annual crop of fruit is made in to a delightful collection of jams, jellies, chutneys and fresh pressed juices.
+Surrounding the Edwardian Glasshouse, the maze consists of apple and pear trees, forming passages of more than half a mile in to the centre and back again.
+The exceptional annual crop of fruit is made into delicious fresh pressed juices.

 We and our partners process information about you, your devices and your online behaviour using technologies such as cookies to provide, analyse and improve our services; to personalise content or advertising on this or other sites; and to provide social media features.
 For more information, go here